glendude/ECE281_git/Git_Nibbles.md

 ## Git vs Github

 Git = Version Control Software (creates repos)

 Github = Hosting service for repos created by Git

 ## Your first local repository!

+Software you will need:
+- Running Linux?
+    - Chances are you already have everything you need!
+	- git
+	- Text editor
+- OSX?
+    - You'll probably need to [download git](http://sourceforge.net/projects/git-osx-installer/)
+	- Unless you have xtools...
+    - You probably already have a good text editor
+- Windows?
+    - You'll definitely have to [download git](http://msysgit.googlecode.com/files/Git-1.8.4-preview20130916.exe)
+    - A text editor
+	- gvim
+	- Notepad++

 ## Your first open-source repository!